WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico.md

 ### Acknowledgements

-This project would not have been possible without the support of Angelica Bernaert, Karen Cariani, Jessica Cummins, Rachel Curtis, Casey Davis Kaufman, Alan Gevinson, Michael Kamins, Megan Rose Kilidjian, and Miranda Villesvik.
+This project would not have been possible without the support of Angelica Bernaert, Karen Cariani, Jessica Cummins, Rachel Curtis, Casey Davis, Alan Gevinson, Michael Kamins, Megan Rose Kilidjian, and Miranda Villesvik.

 ## Extended